Guidance to help provide free meals to disadvantaged 16 to 18 year old students in further education funded institutions.

 Individualised Learner Record (ILR)

 Institutions must ensure they only record students who are eligible and have taken up the free meal in the free meal field.
+Students assessed as eligible but who do not take up a meal should not be recorded under code FME2.

 The ILR states that code FME2 should be used if the student is eligible for, and has taken up, free meals at any point during the academic year.
 If the student stops taking free meals FME2 should be retained and not removed until the start of the following academic year.
 Similarly, if a student becomes ineligible during the year, the transitional protections mean that FME2 should be retained until the student’s programme of study ends.